 ~ Home made pavlova with colorful berries and chantilly cream ~

 ~ Apple and cinnamon crumble topped with whipped cream ~

 ~ Poached pears in a red wine reduction with a scoop of vanilla ice cream ~

 Winter 2022 to 2023

-Gambit is a BVI based yacht currently accepting BVI ports only until restrictions ease.
+Gambit is a BVI based yacht currently accepting BVI ports only.

 Gambit currently accepts a minimum of 7 nights for charter.
 No short charters please.

 Inquire for availability.
 Rate is calculated as 1/2 the regular daily rate 7 night min.
 Discounts do not apply.
 Non Comm.

 GENERAL RATES NOTE: All rates are for 7 nights 8 days.